 Designed to recognize analysts worldwide who are writing and delivering outstanding, high-impact research documents.

-Designed to recognize, encourage, and reward outstanding employee performance in the
+Designed to recognize, encourage, and reward outstanding employee performance in the sales group.

 IDC Excellence Awards

 To recognize, encourage, and reward employees for outstanding performance and service with IDC.
 The program recognizes both specific accomplishments and consistent superior performance.